alanckeegan/dadjokes/README.md

 ## Bonus

+* Write functional components using `Hooks`.
+* Try using `useEffect` instead of the component traditional lifecycle methods.
-Write your app in Hooks and give it a fancy style!
+* Give your app some style!

 ## Even Bigger Bonus